 You’ll find full instructions to make a Best Grandma Ever rosette and Free Mother’s Day Printable on the club.chicacircle.com website.

-A glue gun and paper cutter will make the project go faster but you could improvise and glue and cut by hand.
+A glue gun and paper cutter will make the project go faster but you could improvise and do this by hand.

 #3.
 Encrusted Tea Light Holders